The Dispatch / The Rock Island Argus

-The Dispatch–Argus is a daily morning newspaper in Davenport, Iowa and circulated primarily throughout the Illinois side of the Quad Cities — Moline, East Moline, Rock Island and Rock Island County, but also for sale in retail establishments on the Iowa side of the Quad Cities — Davenport and Bettendorf.
+The Dispatch–Argus is a daily morning newspaper in Davenport, Iowa, and circulated primarily throughout the Illinois side of the Quad Cities — Moline, East Moline, Rock Island and Rock Island County, but also for sale in retail establishments on the Iowa side of the Quad Cities — Davenport and Bettendorf.
 The Dispatch is circulated in and around Moline while The Rock Island Argus is circulated in and around that city.
 The two are essentially the same newspaper, only with different front covers.
 They have a combined circulation of about 25,000.

 The newspapers were owned by the Small Newspaper Group, located in Kankakee, Illinois, until 2017, when Davenport-based Lee Enterprises bought the paper and its assets.

 History

 Rock Island Argus

 The Argus, founded in Rock Island, is one of Illinois' oldest continuously published newspapers.
 It can trace its origin to 1851 with the founding of a weekly paper called The Republican.
 It became Rock Island County's first daily two years later after it was purchased by Colonel J.B.
 Danforth.
 Because Danforth was a staunch member of the Democratic Party he had the paper's name changed to the Rock Island Argus.
 The newspaper was purchased by John Potter in 1882 when the paper had 500 subscribers.
 He died in 1898 and his wife Minnie took over the management of the paper and ran it until her death.
 In 1925 she had the newspaper plant built on Fourth Avenue in Rock Island.
 The Potter family operated the newspaper until 1986, when it was bought by the Small Newspaper Group.

 In November 1932, the Potters bought Rock Island's first radio station, WHBF, later WKBF.
 Eventually, that station spawned an FM station (now WLKU) and a television station (still operating under the WHBF-TV calls).

+In 1953, the International Typographical Union held a strike.
+After a seven-month strike, on July 9, bombs went off beneath the cars of two Argus employees, destroying property and slightly injuring an infant.
+Five union men were eventually charged with the bombings.

 The Potters sold the Argus to the Small family in 1986.

 Issues for years 1862–1922 have been digitized and are available for free online at both the Chronicling America and the University of Illinois Library websites.